SushantIpte/nodeJS-CRUD/README.md

 # nodeJS-CRUD
-CRUD implementation using Node.JS and MongoDB
+CRUD implementation using Node.JS and MySql